scottgriv/PRG-Personal-Repository-Guidelines/PRG.md

 <h1 align="center">Personal Repository Guidelines (PRG) Connection File</h1>

-This file is used to connect this repository to the **PRG** project categorization system.
+This file is used to connect this repository to the **PRG** repository categorization and guideline framework.

 ---------------